wandyezj/wandyezj.github.io/docs/_recipes/bishops-cake.md

 tasty for a whole week

 Do __not__ microwave butter to soften it, as this changes the texture of the cake, instead let better warm by leaving it out.

+- can swap a half cup of flour for almond flour for a fluffier cake with a taste of almond
+- add lemon zest for a more lemony flavor
+- cut a cup of sugar to make it less sweet
+- higher quality ingredients make a big difference especially butter and eggs